Local Plan Review

 Climate change.
 Nature recovery.
 Sustainable communities.
 Low carbon transport.

-These are just a few of the big ticket challenges that we need to address in a new Local Plan.
+These are just a few of the big challenges that we need to address in a new Local Plan.

 What is the Local Plan?

 The Local Plan is a set of documents containing the planning policies for the Peak District National Park.
-The Local Plan is used to make decisions about the 100s of planning applications received each year.
+The Local Plan is used to make decisions about the hundreds of planning applications received each year.

 Why is it being reviewed?